m-lamonaca/programming-notes/JavaScript/React/React.md

 *NOTE*: a component name *must* start with an uppercase letter.

 Every components has two inputs: *props* and *state*.
 The props input is explicit while the state is implicit.
-State is used to determine the chages.
-Within the component state can be changed while the props object represent fixed values.
+State is used to determine the changes and when to re-render.
+Within the component state can be changed while the props object represent fixed input values.

-JSX syntax can reusable HTML bat gets converted to pure JavaScript before being sent to the browser:
+JSX syntax can represent HTML but gets converted to pure JavaScript before being sent to the browser:

 ```js
 // JSX